AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-01-17-add-a-contact-form-to-your-website-for-free-with-formspree.md

 [Formspree](https://formspree.io/) is an online platform that makes it easy for you to add a free contact form to your website.
 It even has paid plans and integrations with other apps, like Slack, Mailchimp, and more.
 Setting it up takes no more than a few minutes, so let's get started!

-{% include linkedHeading.html heading="Overview: How Does Formspree Work?" level=2 %}
+## Overview: How Does Formspree Work?

 It's actually really simple!
 Here's a quick rundown of how Formspree works: